pianomansam/serverless-offline-http-mock/README.md

 ## Overview

-This is a plugin to for the [serverless framework](https://www.npmjs.com/package/serverless) that provides the ability to create mock responses to HTTP(S) requests.
+This is a plugin for the [serverless framework](https://www.npmjs.com/package/serverless) that provides the ability to create mock responses to HTTP(S) requests.
 This is useful when developing integration against an API spec that doesn't yet exist.
 This plugin uses [nock](https://www.npmjs.com/package/nock) to provide mock responses.
 It supports mock requests for:

 - API Gateway Lambda functions
 - Local Invoke Lambda functions